Britesmile Teeth Whitening

-Before deciding whether Britesmile in-office tooth whitening is right for you, your dentist will first conduct a comprehensive examination of your teeth and gums to ensure proper health, as well as talk with you about your oral hygiene and lifestyle habits to determine if you will benefit from tooth whitening procedures.
-This will help you and your dentist agree on the tooth whitening product or technique that's best for you.
+Before deciding whether Britesmile is right for you, your dentist will first conduct a comprehensive examination of your teeth and gums to ensure proper health, as well as talk with you about your oral hygiene and lifestyle habits to determine if you will benefit from tooth whitening.
+This will help you and your dentist agree on the product or technique that’s best for you.

-Before undergoing the Britesmile teeth whitening procedure, your dentist will perform a routine dental cleaning.
-Then, the appropriate concentration of whitening gel is applied to your teeth.
+Before undergoing the Britesmile whitening procedure, your dentist will perform a routine dental cleaning before applying the appropriate concentration of whitening gel to your teeth.

 The Britesmile blue light then will be positioned over the teeth and illuminated to activate the gel throughout the oxidation process.
 During this time, you can watch TV, listen to music or nap.
 Generally, the gels are applied to the teeth for three 20-minute intervals.

-Britesmile recommends that you not do this process while nursing or pregnant, receiving orthodontic treatment, or have extensive dental work, such as teeth veneers or crown/bridges.
+It’s recommended that you not do this process while nursing or pregnant, receiving orthodontic treatment, or have extensive dental work, such as veneers or crown/bridges.
 These factors will be reviewed by a dentist at your initial consultation